 Tribulus Terrestris: This is an all-star herb which is known to reliably increase levels of testosterone, luteinizing hormone (involved in sperm production), DHEA, and DHT.
 Moreover, it is known for being a potent aphrodisiac and supports optimal circulation by dilating blood vessels, thus supporting healthy blood pressure.

 Crateva nurvala: Both a kidney and prostate tonic, Crateva is known especially for being helpful with UTIs (especially a concern for men who have to use catheters), kidney stones as well as the nagging problem of BPH, affecting so many guys over 50.

-Ben’s Prostate Healer: Combines all of these incredible herbs and MORE into one formula, thus providing an all-around tour de force supplement for any man serious about his prostate, sexual, and reproductive health!
+Ben’s Prostate Healer: Combines all of these incredible herbs and MORE into one formula, for any man serious about his prostate, sexual, and reproductive health!

 A healthy hormone balance contributes to better mental and physical well-being.
 People need to understand what an imbalance in hormone levels can do to them.
 Knowing what symptoms to look out for is helpful.
 Men with a low male hormone level may experience several problems.

 Taking a synthetic hormone drug may help, but also comes with side-effects.
 We shared some useful natural ways to increase testosterone levels and balance hormones in men – these tips can also help a woman with an imbalance in her hormones.
 It also reduces the need for hormone therapy.